Brazilian Students Graduate with Concurrent Diploma from TTUISD

 November 13, 2009

 After a decade-long partnership with Centro Educacional Leonardo Da Vinci school, 41 students from Vitoria, Brazil, graduated with a Texas high school diploma without ever leaving home.
 On Oct.
-24, 2009 Texas Tech University Independent School District (TTUISD) presented these students with a dual-diploma.
+24, 2009 Texas Tech University Independent School District (TTUISD) presented these students with a concurrent diploma.

 This unique partnership began 10 years ago when the administrators of the Brazilian school were looking for a program in the United States that could meet the needs of their students.
 Several universities were considered, including three other schools in the Big 12 Conference but ultimately Texas Tech University was chosen.
 Since the inception of this program, approximately 200 students have graduated.